smuellerDD/leancrypto/README.fips.md

 * `jent`: This option uses the [Jitter RNG](http://chronox.de/jent/index.html) as entropy source.

 NOTE: The default deterministic random number generator used by leancrypto (and thus by `lc_seeded_rng`) is the XDRBG-256.
 At the time of writing (September 2025), it is not yet FIPS-approved.
 However, SP800-90A is subject to revision at the time of writing and it is planned to add the XDRBG as an approved algorithm.
 Therefore, leancrypto selects XDRBG as default.
-If that shall be changed, the macros `LC_SEEDED_RNG_CTX_SIZE` and `LC_SEEDED_RNG_CTX` found in `drng/src/seeded_rng.c` must be set to either the Hash DRBG or HMAC DRBG at compile time.
+If that shall be changed, the macros `LC_SEEDED_RNG_CTX_SIZE`, `LC_SEEDED_RNG_CTX` and associated macros found in `drng/src/seeded_rng.c` must be set to either the Hash DRBG, HMAC DRBG, or CTR DRBG at compile time.

 ## API and Usage Documentation